omriher/CapTipper/docs/Usage.rst

 hexdump
 --------
-The ``hexdump`` command displays the hexdump of a given conversation object. like the ``body`` command, it display the first 256 bytes of the objects but this can be changed by providing a second argument.
+The ``hexdump`` command displays the hexdump of a given conversation object. like the ``body`` command, it display the first 256 bytes of the objects but this can be changed by providing the second ``size`` argument.

 Its help message:
 ::